88TDubs88/Rusty-Whitepaper/WHITEPAPER.md

 🧠 5.
 The Rusty AI System

-Rusty is not just content — it is a structured environment.
+Rusty is not just content, it is a structured environment.

 Components:
 🧩 AI Missions